0%

 3. TACTICAL STRATEGY

-• Rig: Double-drop Pompano rig with orange or chartreuse floats.
-The bright color helps fish find the bait in churned water.
+• Rig: Double-drop Pompano rig with chartreuse or orange floats.
+The water is clear enough that color matters.

 4. REGULATIONS SNAPSHOT (2026)